It’s 2021 at last! And never before has clearing out your house and starting afresh been sooo needed.

 Option 3: Give away to family, friends & neighbours

-For super local giveaways, why not take photos of your items and share with your friends and family?
+For super local giveaways, why not take photos of your items and share them with your friends and family?
 You never know what someone needs – you might have just the thing!

 And if you’re not using luxury items or high-value stuff, perhaps you could know a frontline worker (maybe a teacher, a doctor, a nurse) who could do with a boost and your generosity – it could make their week.